imbenzene/SudokuSolver/README.md

 #####Algorithm (Pseduo-code)
 -Iterate through list of unsolved cells
 -Check dictionary for number possible values, if number is equal to 1
--	Cell is solved
+-----Cell is solved
 -else
--	Check neighbors for the cell and remove the value currently being iterated the cell's neighbors -Recursive call for the same function
+-----Check neighbors for the cell and remove the value currently being iterated the cell's neighbors
+-----Recursive call for the same function
 -Exit when, all cells have been propagated.